20 Things to Do in Death Valley National Park

 Beatty, Nevada, aka, the Gateway to Death Valley is less than 10 miles from the east entrance of the park.
 If you enter or exit the park at Beatty, be sure to visit Rhyolite, a ghost town located between Beatty and the park.

 Hands down, Death Valley National Park is one of my personal favorite parks in the United States.
-Even though it’s a bit more difficult to visit because of its conditions, it’s the most most magical experiences of all the national parks.
-It’s definitely worth the extra effort and preparation.
+Even though it’s a bit more difficult to visit because of its conditions, it’s the most magical places I’ve visited — and definitely worth the extra effort.